RalphIlagan/IlaganRalphLorenz-B-OOP-FInalProject/README.md

 3. Polymorphism

-Definition: Polymorphism enables objects of different classes to be treated as objects of a common superclass, allowing a single interface to represent different underlying forms (method overriding).
+Polymorphism enables objects of different classes to be treated as objects of a common superclass, allowing a single interface to represent different underlying forms (method overriding).

 Implementation: